Mortisduem/TBN-Astromech-Controller/README.md

-# TBN-Astromech-Controller
+# Arduino Astromech Control System
-This is a customizable electronic package for dome rotation, sound, and motion inspired by the Padawan360  control system but uses multi channel RC transmitters and receivers.
+This is a customizable electronic package for dome rotation, sound, and motion inspired by the Padawan360 (https://github.com/dankraus/padawan360) control system but uses RC remotes instead of the Xbox USB Reciver